 - Casey Lurtz, Department of History

-- Bécquer Seguín, Department of German and Romance Languages and Literatures
+- Bécquer Seguín, Department of Modern Languages and Literatures

 - Christy Thornton, Department of Sociology

 - Flavia De Azeredo-Cerqueira, Department of Modern Languages and Literatures

 - Elizabeth O’Brien, Department of the History of Medicine

 - Feb.
 3-7, 2021 – Conference: Critical Conversations on Reproductive Health/Care: Past, Present, and Future.

 - Feb.
 10, 2021, at 1:30 – 2:30 pm – Bolivia in the Age of Gas, Bret Gustafson, Washington University St. Louis, Latin America in a Fracturing World seminar, email firstname.lastname@example.org to attend.

 - Feb.
 18, 2021, at 11:00 am – 12:00 pm – Republics of the New World: The Revolutionary Political Experiment in Nineteenth-Century Latin America, Hilda Sabato, CONICET, Latin America in a Globalizing World seminar, email email@example.com to attend.

 - Feb.
 25, 2021, at 11:00 am – 12:00 pm – Republics of Knowledge: Nations of the Future in Latin America, Nicola Miller, University College London, Latin America in a Globalizing World seminar, email firstname.lastname@example.org to attend.